Ishaan1710/StudEase/README.md

-# Studen-Help-Application
+# StudEase-Application

-An web application developed using angularjs, nodejs, expressjs, mongodb.
-This application is intended to help students schedule their activities
+A web application intended to ease scheduling and maintaining daily tasks for students.
+Built using AngularJS, NodeJS, ExpressJS, Mongodb.

 <strong>Run</strong>: `npm install`

-# To run the application
+## To run the application
 ### Client side
 <strong>start-client</strong>
 The package.json implements http-server node module to run the client server